RafaaAli/ET6-ML/Session3_classification/WinChallenge.md

 - Evaluate your model using **precision**, **recall**, **F1-score**, and **AUC**.
 - Your goal: **achieve a recall greater than 0.95 (95%)**.

-> There is no single correct solution — experiment, document your steps, and explain your reasoning.
+> There is no single correct solution — experiment, document your steps.

 ---